markusressel/ESPHome-QuinLED-An-Penta-Mini-Motion-Light-with-Day-Schedule/README.md

 While it is not cheap, it is capable of flawless detection of presence even without motion over quite a lot of distance (I tested up to 4 meters).

+Be aware that this sensor is actively sending out a signal to detect presence, so using multiple of them in proximity or oriented at each other might cause interference that could lead to false positives.

 It supports configuration via UART, but I simply use it in its default config which only needs three wires (per sensor).